BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 We could...
 But let's first look at some solutions out there.

-In recent times 2 people presented something that I call "binding an observable to a property", for angular components.
+In recent times 2 people presented an automation of something that I call "binding an observable to a property", for Angular components.
-Both of them created a HOC differently.
-HOC is an acronym and stands for **H**igher **O**rder **C**omponents.
+Both of them created a HOC for it in a different way.
+(HOC is an acronym and stands for **H**igher **O**rder **C**omponents)

 [@EliranEliassy](https://twitter.com/EliranEliassy) presented the "@Unsubscriber" decorator in his presentation [📼 Everything you need to know about Ivy](https://youtu.be/AKibI36WNhY?t=2117)

 [@MikeRyanDev](https://twitter.com/MikeRyanDev) presented the "ReactiveComponent" and its "connect" method in his presentation [📼 Building with Ivy: rethinking reactive Angular](https://youtu.be/rz-rcaGXhGk?t=859)

 Both of them eliminate the need to assign incoming values to a component property as well as manage the subscription.
-The great thing about it is we can solve our problem with a one-liner and can switch to imperative programming without having any trouble.
+The great thing about it is we can solve our problem with a one-liner and can switch to imperative programming without having any troubles.

 That functionality could be implemented in various ways.

-Eliran Eliassy used Class level decorators to accomplish it.
+Eliran Eliassy used class-level decorators to accomplish it.
 He uses a concept form functional programming, a closure function, that looks something like this:

 ```typescript